wangxiao5791509/VisEvent_SOT_Benchmark/README.md

 ## Baseline Methods
 The source code of baseline trackers by fusing dual-modalities can be found at: [[RGB-DVS-SOT-Baselines](https://github.com/wangxiao5791509/RGB-DVS-SOT-Baselines)].

-CMT-based MDNet:

-CMT-based RT-MDNet:

 ## Evaluation ToolKit